 Paul Cowan: It’s crazy.

-Pam Didner: I was like, “Is that solve my problem?”
+Pam Didner: I was like, “does that solve my problem?”

 Paul Cowan: Yeah.